material-motion-archive/runtime-objc/README.md

 ### How to use composition to fulfill plans

-A composition performer is able to emit new transactions using an emitter object.
+A composition performer is able to emit new plans using a plan emitter.
 This feature enables the reuse of plans and the creation of higher-order abstractions.

-#### Step 1: Conform to ComposablePerforming and store the transaction emitter
+#### Step 1: Conform to ComposablePerforming and store the plan emitter

 Code snippets: